How Do You Connect? What Are Attachment Styles? Why Do They Matter?

-- Strategy 1: Express Yourself – Do you know what your partner needs from you in order to feel fulfilled and supported?
+- Express Yourself – Do you know what your partner needs from you in order to feel fulfilled and supported?
 Have you told your partner what you need?
 If not, that’s a great place to start.
 Sit down together with some paper or a whiteboard and write down what each of you need.

 - For instance an example might be, “I’d like you to tell me I look nice, or compliment my appearance more often.”
 Or, “I’d like you to initiate sex more frequently.”
 The more specific you can be, the better!

 - If things start getting tense, take a cool down and come back to the list when you feel calm.
 If you can hear what your partner needs from the relationship you can better understand how your attachment styles are coming into play!

-- Strategy 2: Recognize Your Attachment Style – Start to notice what attachment style you are and when it comes up.
+- Recognize Your Attachment Style – Start to notice what attachment style you are and when it comes up.
 When it does, explore it!

 - Did I just walk away from a fight?
 What made me walk away?
 What would I have needed to stay in the room and continue the conversation?

 - Or, when do I feel most anxious about my partner?
-Why am I so upset when I don’t hear back from my partner for a few hours?
+Why am I always upset when I don’t hear back from my partner for a few hours?
 What could my partner do to make me feel more secure in this moment?

-- Strategy 3: Be Understanding of Each Other – If your partner has a different style than you, that’s okay!
+- Be Understanding of Each Other – If your partner has a different style than you, that’s okay!
 People with different attachment patterns often end up together, especially anxiously attached and avoidantly attached partners.
-Just because your partner has a different attachment style doesn't make them wrong or unfeeling, just different.
-Having empathy for your partner's truth goes a long way in creating an emotionally safe relationship.
+Just because your partner has a different attachment style doesn’t make them wrong or unfeeling, just different.
+Having empathy for your partner’s truth goes a long way in creating an emotionally safe relationship.
 Also, be compassionate with yourself if your own attachment style comes out negatively.
-Don’t beat yourself up if you continue old attachment style patterns.
+Have self-compassion if you continue old attachment style patterns.
 Just use it as a learning experience and try your best to communicate your needs, even when it’s hard.